zeptofine/dataset-creator/README.md

 pip install -e .
 ```

 inside.
-Atm This basically just uses pyproject.toml to install the dependencies. you can use the requirements.txt most of the time.
+Atm This basically just uses pyproject.toml (and Poetry) to install the dependencies. you can use the requirements.txt most of the time.

 ## GUI